General

 Key Takeaways

-- Constraint-based routing is not just an advanced feature—it is the foundation of modern logistics execution, where decisions must account for real-world complexity rather than ideal scenarios.
+- Constraint-based routing is foundational, not optional.
+It is the basis of modern logistics execution, where decisions must account for real-world complexity—not ideal scenarios.

-- Every routing decision is a trade-off between cost, speed, and customer experience, and the best systems manage these trade-offs dynamically.
+- Every routing decision is a trade-off.
+Cost, speed, and customer experience compete in every decision, and the best systems manage these trade-offs dynamically and in real time.

-- Organizations that operationalize this approach consistently unlock better fleet utilization, lower cost-to-serve, and stronger SLA adherence at scale.
+- Operationalizing constraint-based routing unlocks measurable gains.
+Organizations that adopt this approach consistently achieve better fleet utilization, lower cost-to-serve, and stronger SLA adherence at scale.

 The Problem with “Shortest Route” Thinking